Tourism! I’m Wanting to Travel As A Tourist.

 * Booking: Read reviews and check location safety, accessibility, and proximity to attractions.

-* Local etiquette: Understand check-in/out times, rules about noise, and tipping housekeeping if customary.
+* Local Etiquette: Understand check-in/check-out times, rules about noise, and tipping housekeeping if customary.

 Sightseeing & Activities:

-* Plan but stay flexible: Prioritize must-see attractions but leave time for spontaneous exploration.
+* Plan smartly, but stay flexible: Prioritize must-see attractions but leave time for spontaneous exploration.

-* Tickets & passes: Book in advance for popular sites to avoid long lines.
+* Get tickets & passes early: Book in advance for popular sites to avoid long lines.

-* Guided tours vs solo exploring: Tours offer context, but solo exploration gives freedom.
+* Understand guided tours vs solo exploring: Tours offer context, but solo exploration gives freedom.

 Cultural Awareness: